 Lymphopenia, neutrophilia, elevated serum alanine aminotransferase and aspartate aminotransferase levels, elevated lactate dehydrogenase, high C-reactive protein, and high ferritin levels may be associated with greater illness severity.
 Some patients rapidly deteriorate 1 week after illness onset.

-- Little is known about primary COVID-19 infection in children at present.
-It seems to most commonly manifest as a mild respiratory illness or be asymptomatic.
-Severe primary COVID-19 illness in children has been uncommonly reported.
-In a multicenter cross-sectional study of 48 children admitted to US and Canadian pediatric intensive care units for COVID-19, over 80% had significant preexisting comorbidities.
-Early hospital outcomes were better in children than adults.
+- Primary COVID-19 infection in children seems to most commonly manifest as a mild respiratory illness or be asymptomatic.
+Severe primary COVID-19 illness in children has been uncommonly reported; children with significant preexisting comorbidities are at higher risk.

 Gastrointestinal symptoms of COVID-19: